doc-metrix/generator-doc-metrix-doc/app/templates/_README.md

 $ git push origin <major.minor.patch>
 ```

 Use [semantic versioning](http://semver.org/) (semvar) for communicating versions.

-For example, any new metrics should be communicated as `minor` updates, while any corrections should be `patches`.
-Any specification restructuring (changing field names, removing fields, etc) should be communicated as `major` updates.
+*	Any new metrics should be communicated as `minor` updates.
+*	Any corrections/value modifications should be `patches`.
+* 	Any specification restructuring (changing field names, removing fields, etc) should be communicated as a `major` update.

 ## Usage